-With all of the moving parts, winning the AFC seems a step too many for Miami to take next season.
+With all of Miami’s moving parts, winning the AFC seems a step too many for the Dolphins to take next season.
 They’ll have a new head coach in Mike McDaniel and a new OC in Mike Smith, which means a new offense for Tua to learn and adjust to, along with his new arsenal of weapons.

 It’ll also be interesting to see how Hill operates in an offense without the all-world talents of Patrick Mahomes and Travis Kelce around him.
 He could certainly still be his dynamic, game-changing self, but it wouldn’t be shocking also to see some frustration if the quarterback play doesn’t live up to his standards.

-The Bills remain the favorites to win the AFC East at (-185) and are the largest favorite of any AFC team to win their respective division.
-The Dolphins (+400) and Patriots (+400) share the second-best odds, with a large gulf separating them and the New York Jets (+2500).
+The Bills remain the favorites to win the AFC East at (-230) and are the largest favorite of any AFC team to win their respective division.
+The Dolphins (+450) and Patriots (+500) will be fighting for second, with a large gulf separating them and the New York Jets (+2000).

-Miami had not won the AFC East since 2008 when Chad Pennington led the franchise to an 11-5 record.
-You might remember that Dolphins team more like the one that brought the Wildcat offense to the NFL, with Ronnie Brown terrorizing unsuspecting defenses.
+Miami has not won the AFC East since 2008 when Chad Pennington led the franchise to an 11-5 record.
+You might remember that Dolphins team as the one that brought the Wildcat offense to the NFL, with Ronnie Brown terrorizing unsuspecting defenses.